sysghent/plant-pot/README.md

 # Workshop: make a smart plant pot

-Notes for a workshop organised by Hugo & Willem in Ghent on 4th of June 2025.
+Notes for a workshop organised by Hugo & Willem in Ghent on 4th of June 2025 for [SysGhent](https://sysghent.be/events/plant-pot).
 Register on [Mobilizon](https://mobilizon.be/events/3babf471-434d-431c-972c-b0bbae57b64c).

 In this workshop you will learn how to create a plant pot that can automatically add water to itself when the moisture of the earth in the pot is too dry.